 Next.js is universally recognized as the premier framework for building SEO-friendly React applications.
 However, the introduction of the App Router significantly altered the API for managing SEO primitives (goodbye next/head, hello Metadata object).

 This guide ignores basic "write good content" advice.
-We are diving deep into the technical implementation of Next.js SEO in 2026.
+We are diving deep into the technical implementation of Next.js SEO in 2026: the App Router settings, rendering choices, sitemap automation, structured data, and performance checks that decide whether Google can actually trust the page.

 1. Mastering the Metadata API